 While Oslo is Norway’s capital, there are a few other famous cities to visit in the country too.
 From all over the country, here are the best Norwegian cities to visit.

-Bergen is the old capital of Norway, which was one a part of the Haneseatic League.
-With brightly colored architecture and iconic wooden houses, this city is a sight to behold.
-A main center for trading and commerce, the waterfront area is now a popular scene with locals and visitors who enjoy the enthusiastic nightlife offered.
+The main center for trading and commerce, the waterfront area, is now a popular scene with locals and visitors who enjoy the enthusiastic nightlife offered.
 However, visitors need to pack a rain jacket because there is almost always precipitation falling in Bergen.

-Another colorful marvel, Trondheim entertains with its harbor, quiet streets, calm cafes, and tasty restaurants.
-A large university in the city also gives its it a younger energy and great place to explore local art and music.
+Another colorful marvel, Trondheim, entertains with its harbor, quiet streets, calm cafes, and tasty restaurants.
+A large university in the city also gives it younger energy and a great place to explore local art and music.
 The proximity to northern Norway also makes Trondheim the last great stop before you step into the remote wilderness and forests.

-Bodo is a small and rather remote town, but it makes the list because it is the most popular place to visit before heading out towards the Lofoten Islands.
-While the actual streets are rather bland, the amazing mountainous background make up for the drab appearance of Bodo.
+Bodo is a small and rather remote town; however, it makes the list because it is the most popular place to visit before heading out towards the Lofoten Islands.
+While the actual streets are rather bland, the amazing mountainous background makes up for the drab appearance of Bodo.
 In the winter, the snow-capped peaks are a wonder and showcase the rugged beauty of Norway.

 Points of Interest

 Cities may lead to many interesting adventures, but sometimes there are also specific points of interest that draw your attention.
 Here are Norway’s top points of interest that consistently amaze and awe tourists.